Contribution¶

 Development environment¶

-You can either run the demo locally or with Docker.
+You can either run the development server locally or with Docker.

-After having launched the demo you have access to several services:
+After having launched the development server, you have access to several services:

 A canaille server at canaille.localhost:5000